riseupnet/riseup_help/README.md

 There are two ways to create pages:

-1. A page might be represented by files with different language suffixes:
+A page might be represented by files with different language suffixes:

     email.en.text
     email.pt.text

-2. A page might be represented by a folder.
+Alternately, a page might be represented by a folder.
 This method allows you to have sub-pages

     email/
       en.text